pointThink/lemon-terminal/README.md

 <h1 align="center">Lemon Terminal</h1>

-### Lemon is a custom terminal shell made for the windows OS
+### Lemon is a custom, easy to use terminal shell made for the Windows Operating System

 <img src="gif.gif" alt="This is an image">

-It is in it's early stage and dosent have many features but for now we have
+It is in it's early stages of development and dosent have many features but for now we have

 - Changing modes
 - Basic file managment commands